caldecid/age_niche_position/README.md

 ## Repository Structure

-The repository is organized into **three methodological sections**, each with its own folder:
+The repository is organized into **four methodological sections**, each with its own folder:

 ### 1. Spatial Data and Manipulation
 **Folder:** `results/scripts/ENFA`